 The film stumbles somewhat in its build-up to a big ending.
 It’s also where the runtime gets to you, as instead of a slow rise, the tension randomly goes up and down for much of the middle third.
 This makes a lot of scenes seem like a drag and wanting you to take a bathroom break as nothing significant is happening.
 There seem to also be a bit of miscasting going on when it comes to side characters.
 Emily Alyn Lind and Zahn McClarnon seem to constantly lose their respective characters in the scenes, being in particular noticeable whenever McGregor is there.

-Smileys: Horror elements, Kyliegh Curran, Ewan McGregor, costume department, sound editing
+Smileys: Atmosphere, Kyliegh Curran, Ewan McGregor, sound

 Doctor Sleep won’t put you to sleep despite the length, it’s a fine adaptation.